emptythevoid/flipperzero/nrf24/readme.md

 9/18/24: New MK520 bundle (mouse M310) not vulnerable.
 Dongle using signed firmware

 9/18/24: New-in-box R400 not able to be sniffed

+11/14/24: New-in-box Logitech M185 using dongle "046d:c542 Logitech, Inc. Wireless Receiver" was not detected by 2MBbps or 1 MBps scan.
+Solaar didn't even detect this as a logitech adapter.